JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/fix_images/_index.en.md

 ### Display images and histograms

+This is where you are able to visualize the corrections you are about to apply to the data.
+You can select which corrections you want to apply and see the effect on the image and its histogram.

-You can slider throw the images to display
+You can slide thru the images to display

 * the raw image (top left corner)
 * the raw histogram (top right corner)
 * the new corrected image (bottom left corner)
 * the new histogram (bottom right corner)

+FIXME: Add a better example with bad data to correct